-The Junior League of Greensboro has been the driving force behind the kinds of initiatives and institutions that make our community a healthier, more vital places to live.
+The Junior League of Greensboro has been the driving force behind the kinds of initiatives and institutions that make our community a healthier, more vital place to live.

 Junior League members, reflecting a wide range of backgrounds, interests, and professional pursuits work together to identify unmet needs, forge effective coalitions, and work for change.
 Time and time again, the Junior League is among the first organizations to step up to the plate and tackle a community’s biggest challenges.

 The Junior League of Greensboro, North Carolina, Inc. is an organization of women committed to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.